bitcoin-computer/fungible-token/README.md

 # Bitcoin Token

-A hackable token for BSV and BCH.
+A hackable token for LTC.
 Intended as a starting point for developers to build on top of.
 Build on the [Bitcoin Computer](http://bitcoincomputer.io) library.

 The smart contract itself could not be simpler: